rishijadaun/Themework/README.md

 = Is Themework Free? =
 Yes!
 Themework is a free theme, and always will be.

-= Do you offer support? =
-Definitely.
-We offer support for the free theme in the [WordPress.org forums](https://wordpress.org/support/theme/themework).

 = Where can I find the theme options? =
 All of our options can be found in the Customizer in 'Appearance > Customize'.

-= Does Themework have any widget areas? = GeneratePress has up to 4 widget areas which you can add widgets to in Appearance > Widgets.
+= Does Themework have any widget areas? =
+Themework has up to 4 widget areas which you can add widgets to in Appearance > Widgets.

-= How can I make my site look like your screenshot? = If you want to replicate the screenshot you see on WordPress.org, please refer to [this article](https://rankwebdevelopers.com/news/demodata/).

 == License ==